ajnisbet/opentopodata/docs/index.md

 I'm hosting a public API at [api.opentopodata.org](https://api.opentopodata.org).

 To keep the public API sustainable, some limitations are applied.
-I hope to raise these limits as I get a better sense of demand.

 * Max 100 locations per request.
 * Max 1 call per second.
-* Max 100 calls per day.
+* Max 500 calls per day.

 The following datasets are available on the public API, with elevation shown for downtown Denver, Colorado (39.7471,&nbsp;-104.9963).